openstack/ironic/doc/source/admin/interfaces/boot.rst

 The ``pxe`` boot interface works by preparing a PXE/iPXE environment for a node on the file system, then instructing the DHCP provider (for example, the Networking service) to boot the node from it.
-See :ref:`iscsi-deploy-example` and :ref:`direct-deploy-example` for a better understanding of the whole deployment process.
+See ref:`direct-deploy-example` for a better understanding of the whole deployment process.

 .. note::
     Both PXE and iPXE are configured differently, when UEFI boot is used